 A formal evaluation of the performance of the CEO and senior executives occurs annually.
 Mutually agreed upon annual performance targets are set and performance against these targets are monitored and assessed annually.

-The CEO was appointed in August 2015.
-An evaluation of the CEO's performance was conducted in August 2016 in accordance with the arrangements described above.
-An evaluation of other senior executives' performance against agreed targets was undertaken during the period.
+An evaluation of the CEO's and other senior executives' performance was conducted in July 2020 in accordance with the arrangements described above.

-Further information is contained in the Remuneration Report in the 2016 Annual Report.
+Further information is contained in the Remuneration Report in the 2020 Annual Report.

 Securities Trading Policy